Medium Amplitude Parallel Superposition (MAPS) Rheology, Part 1: Mathematical Framework and Theoretical Examples: Volterra Series Representation of Weakly Nonlinear Rheology

 Here, $ \dot \gamma( t ) $ is the shear rate and the kernels: $ G_n( t - t_1, \ldots, t - t_n ) $, are higher order relaxation moduli analogous to the linear relaxation modulus.
 In fact, $ G_1( t ) = G( t ) $.
 The nonlinear relaxation moduli have a property analogous to the linear relaxation modulus: causality.
 For any $ m = 1, 2, \ldots n $, if $ t - t_m < 0 $, then $ G_n( t-t_1, \ldots, t - t_n ) = 0 $.
 It is this property that sets the upper bounds of the integrals in equation \ref{eq:real}.

 The Volterra series is simply a generalization of the single convolutional integral expected in linear response to progressively higher orders \cite{volterra-1959,wiener-1942}.
+In the context of rheology, it can be thought of as the extension of the Boltzmann superposition principle to higher orders.
+Just like this well-known principle that governs linear viscoelasticity, the Volterra series is a general representation for all materials with time-invariant properties.
+The stress response of any material, or any constitutive model, to an arbitrary strain history can be written in the form of equation \ref{eq:real}, though the convergence of the series cannot be guaranteed in all cases, as will be discussed in the following paragraph.
+Although the Volterra series is known in the rheology community, it has recently been noted \cite{bierwirth-2019} that there have been no attempts to measure any higher order relaxation moduli in full.
 Notably, equation \ref{eq:real} is a scalar description of the shear stress response, but the stresses in complex fluids are fundamentally tensorial.
 The tensorial version of the Volterra series for viscometric flows, called the Frechet series, is known as well \cite{frechet-1910,rivlin-1957, rivlin-1959,bird-1987}.
 In the present work, we do not consider normal stresses and so omit this functional relationship for brevity.

 The convergence of equation \ref{eq:real} can only be guaranteed for a certain set of input functions.
 Specifically, a general continuous nonlinear, time-invariant system can be approximated with arbitrary accuracy by a Volterra series if the input functions are restricted to a compact subset of the input function space \cite{franz-2006}.
 This restriction excludes infinite periodic signals, such as those most commonly used in rheological measurements.
 However, it has been shown that systems with \textit{fading memory} can be uniformly approximated by a Volterra series even with bounded, infinite-time inputs \cite{boyd-1985} such as sine waves.
 We leave further discussion of the fading memory criterion in the context of rheology and exploration of those inputs that permit a Volterra series approximation to non-fading memory systems to future works, and consider here only systems that satisfy the fading memory criterion.